History of Palestine: Egyptian dominance

 Between 1550 and 1400 BCE, the Canaanite city-states became vassals to the New Kingdom of Egypt.
-Political, commercial and military events towards the end of this period (1450–1350 BCE) were recorded by ambassadors and Canaanite proxy rulers for Egypt in 379 cuneiform tablets known as the Amarna Letters.
-These refer to local chieftains, such as Biridiya of Megiddo, Lib'ayu of Shechem and Abdi-Heba in Jerusalem.
+Political, commercial and military events towards the end of this period (1450–1350 BCE) were recorded by Egyptian ambassadors and Canaanite officials in 379 cuneiform tablets known as the Amarna Letters.
+These refer to local chieftains, such as Addaya of Gaza, Biridiya of Megiddo, Lib'ayu of Shechem, and Abdi-Heba in Jerusalem.
 Abdi-Heba is a Hurrian name, and enough Hurrians lived in Canaan at that time to warrant contemporary Egyptian texts naming the locals as Ḫurru.

 In the first year of his reign, the pharaoh Seti I (c.
 1294–1290 BCE) waged a campaign to re-subordinate Canaan to Egyptian rule, thrusting north as far as Beit She'an, and installing local vassals to administer the area in his name.
-The Egyptian Stelae in the Levant, most notably the Beisan steles, and a burial site yielding a scarab bearing the name Seti found within a Canaanite coffin excavated in the Jezreel Valley, attests to Egypt's presence in the area.
+The Egyptian Stelae in the Levant, most notably the Beisan steles, and a burial site yielding a scarab inscribed with Seti's name found within a Canaanite coffin excavated in the Jezreel Valley, attest to Egypt's presence in the area.

 Late Bronze Age collapse

 Basalt lions from the Orthostat Temple of Hazor (c.
 1500–1300 BCE) Hazor was violently destroyed during the Bronze Age collapse.

-The Late Bronze Age collapse had greatly affected the Ancient Near East, including Canaan.
+The Late Bronze Age collapse greatly affected the Ancient Near East, including Canaan.
 The Egyptians withdrew from the area.
-Layers of destruction from the crisis period were found in several sites, including Hazor, Beit She'an, Megiddo, Lachish, Ekron, Ashdod and Ashkelon.
-The layers of destruction in Lachish and Megiddo date back to about 1130 BCE, More than a hundred years after the destruction of Hazor circa 1250 BCE, and point to a prolonged period of decline in local civilization.
+Layers of destruction from this period were found in several sites, including Hazor, Beit She'an, Megiddo, Lachish, Ekron, Ashdod and Ashkelon.
+The layers of destruction in Lachish and Megiddo date back to about 1130 BCE, more than a hundred years after the destruction of Hazor circa 1250 BCE, and point to a prolonged period of decline in local civilization.

-Beginning in the late 13th century and continuing to the early 11th century, hundreds of smaller, unprotected village settlements were founded in Canaan, many in the mountainous regions.
-In some of them, the characteristics identified in a later period with the inhabitants of Israel and Judah, such as the four-room house, appear for the first time.
-The number of villages reduced in the 11th century, counterbalanced by other settlements reaching the status of fortified townships.
+Beginning in the late 13th century and continuing to the early 11th century, hundreds of smaller, unprotected village settlements were founded in Canaan, many in elevated regions.
+Early forms of the four-room house appear in Timnah (Tel Batash) in this period.
+The number of villages declines in the 11th century, as other settlements reach the status of fortified townships.
 (Note: The late 13th, the 12th and the early 11th centuries BCE. were witnessing the foundations of scores if not hundreds of insignificant and unprotected village settlements, not least in the mountains of Palestine.
 Life must have become pretty safe.
 From at least the 11th century BCE, a certain reduction of the number of villages took place.
 This demographic change was counterbalanced by the rise of certain settlements to the status of sometimes heavily fortified townships (Lemche 2001).)